 Limit Stress.
 Stress can adversely affect your gut health and deter healing.
 Stress can also mess with your hormones, which in turn can trigger outbreaks and deter acne from healing quickly.

 Test for Food Intolerances.
-Skin issues can be the sign of a food intolerance.
+Skin issues can be a sign of food intolerance.
 To test for gluten sensitivity, I recommend taking the Wheat Zoomer test.
 You can also test for other food intolerances with this at-home food sensitivity test.
-Just beware, if the test comes back with a lot of food sensitivities, it’s often the sign of poor gut health.
+Just beware, if the test comes back with a lot of food sensitivities, it’s often a sign of poor gut health.
 Read more about what food sensitivity tests really reveal in this article.